richardbiely/gaia-ecs/README.md

 [license]: https://en.wikipedia.org/wiki/MIT_License
 [codacy]: https://app.codacy.com/gh/richardbiely/gaia-ecs/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade

-Gaia-ECS is an entity component system framework.
+Gaia-ECS is a fast and easy to use entity component system framework.
 Some of its current features and highlights are:</br>
-* easy-to-use and safe API designed in such a way it tries to prevent you from using bad coding patterns
+* very simple and safe API designed in such a way to prevent you from using bad coding patterns
-* based on modern C++ technologies
+* based on modern [C++17](https://en.cppreference.com/w/cpp/17) technologies
-* doesn't depend on STL containers by default (can be enabled via GAIA_USE_STL_CONTAINERS)
+* no external dependencies, not even on STL (can be easily enabled if needed)
+* compiles almost instantly
-* archetype/chunk-based storage for maximum iteration speed and easy code parallelization
+* archetype / chunk-based storage for maximum iteration speed and easy code parallelization
-* ability to organize data as AoS or SoA on the component level with very little changes to your code
+* ability to [organize data as AoS or SoA](#data-layouts) on the component level with very little changes to your code
-* tested on all major compilers continuously
+* compiled and tested on all major compilers [continuously](https://github.com/richardbiely/gaia-ecs/actions)
-* unit-tested for maximum stability
-* each important change is benchmarked and checked on disassembly level on multiple compilers to ensure maximum performance
+* stability secured by running thousands of [unit tests](#testing)
-* exists also as a single-header library which means you can simply drop it into your project and start using it
+* exists also as a [single-header](#single-header) library so you can simply drop it into your project and start using it

-Being early in development, breaking changes to its API are possible.
-There are also many features to add.
-However, it is already stable and thoroughly tested.
-Therefore, using it should not be an issue.

 # Table of Contents